 The global Trojan network of more than 10,000 law alumni and donors include recognized leaders in numerous fields who are deeply committed to supporting student and law school success.

-Two-Year Extended Master of Laws (LLM) Degree
+Career and Bar - Extended Master of Laws (LLM)

 - TWO-YEAR EXTENDED MASTER OF LAWS (LLM) DEGREE